Category Archives: colors

 Dark Start

 Sometimes phones are yellowed over time.
 Because of the sunlight or because of a heavy poluted environment in a smokers home.
 Smoke has the most equal discoloring, sunlight is more capricious.
 You will be surprised how much a phone can be discolored.
-White turns to yellow, Sahara becomes Harvest Gold and Wedgwood looks brown/green.
+White turns to yellow, Sahara becomes Harvest Gold and Wedgewood looks brown/green.
 Terrible, and it hurts to see this.grayyellow

 Normally I will sand those phones, remove the polution by removing the upper layer of the phones’ surface.
 You can see it in the picture above where the side has been sanded (not polished) and the back is not yet done.